Wolfgang Bodison: Later career

 Other films Bodison appeared in include Little Big League (1994), The Expert (1995), Freeway (1996), Goodbye America (1997), Most Wanted (1997), Joe Somebody (2001), Akeelah and the Bee (2006) and Legacy (2010).
 Television credits include recurring roles on Nothing Sacred and Family Law, as well as guest-star appearances on hit shows such as Highlander: The Series, CSI: NY, CSI: Miami, NCIS, Cane, ER, and Perception.

 Bodison's aspiration to become a screenwriter and director came true by writing and directing the short films, Simone, Broken, Sarah's Wish, and The Long Wait, all of which have screened in major festivals worldwide.
-In the latter film he also starred, along with Elizabeth Yoder, who he first collaborated with at Playhouse West in Los Angeles.
+In the latter film he also starred, along with Elizabeth Yoder, with whom he first collaborated at Playhouse West in Los Angeles.
 "Working with Wolfgang was incredible," Yoder recalls.
 "He made the writing process easy.
 What we shared was an understanding of how devastating these unresolved emotions can be, especially through the lens of childhood.
 After my 24 year quest for solace, understanding and redemption, it's been enormously cathartic."
 Bodison and Yoder shared the Storytelling Achievement Award at the 2014 Laughlin International Film Festival.
 "It's a story of forgiveness," Bodison explains.
 "Winning the Storytelling Award means a lot because, as writer and director, my job is to tell a great story.
 This recognition is a huge personal achievement."
 Bodison also won the Best Director Award at the Playhouse West Film Festival as well as two additional awards for Best Actor and Best Short Film at the 2014 Beaufort International Film Festival.

 In 2014, he appeared in the independent feature, Ragamuffin.

 Bodison is the artistic director at the Los Angeles branch of the Playhouse West School and Repertory Theatre.

-Personal life

-Bodison resides in Sherman Oaks, Los Angeles.